Liupeter01/FullStackChattingDemo/README.md

    # even if no authentication is configured.
    protected-mode no

-   # Redis uses default hardened security configuration directives to reduce the
-   # attack surface on innocent users.
-Therefore, several sensitive configuration
-   # directives are immutable, and some potentially-dangerous commands are blocked.
-   #
-   # Configuration directives that control files that Redis writes to (e.g., 'dir'
-   # and 'dbfilename') and that aren't usually modified during runtime
-   # are protected by making them immutable.
-   #
-   # Commands that can increase the attack surface of Redis and that aren't usually
-   # called by users are blocked by default.
-   #
-   # These can be exposed to either all connections or just local ones by setting
-   # each of the configs listed below to either of these values:
-   #
-   # no    - Block for any connection (remain immutable)
-   # yes   - Allow for any connection (no protection)
-   # local - Allow only for local connections.
-Ones originating from the
-   #         IPv4 address (127.0.0.1), IPv6 address (::1) or Unix domain sockets.
-   #
-   # enable-protected-configs no
-   # enable-debug-command no
-   # enable-module-command no

    # Accept connections on the specified port, default is 6379 (IANA #815344).
    # If port 0 is specified Redis will not listen on a TCP socket.
    port 6379